odulkuyulu/Edge-RAG/README.md

-# Edge RAG Solution: Local-First & Deployable Anywhere
+# AI Edge RAG Solution

 This project provides a robust **Retrieval-Augmented Generation (RAG)** application designed for **edge environments** and **offline capabilities**.
 It leverages local LLMs (Ollama) and vector databases (Qdrant), alongside enterprise-grade Azure AI services (disconnected containers) for advanced document processing.
 This solution enables secure, private, and efficient querying of your documents without continuous internet connectivity.